camilouribebotta/visual-essays/docs/help.md

 - __title__:  The title attribute is used for the image caption.
 Markdown text formatting is supported in the title allowing for italicized and bold text.
 - __url__:  The URL to the source version of the image.
-- __data-thumbnail__:  The URL to a thumbnail sized version of the image.
-If this is not provided the default version of the imaged will be scaled when a thumbnail is needed.
+- __iiif-url__:  The URL to a IIIF service endpoint for the image, if one exists.
-- __data-hires__:  The URL to the best version of the image.
-This version will be used in the high resolution image viewers and automatically converted to IIIF format (and cached) for zooming and panning.
+- __manifest__:  The URL to the IIIF presentation manifest for the image, if one exists.
-- __data-fit__:  This attribute defines how an image will be scaled or cropped in the image viewer window.
+- __fit__:  This attribute defines how an image will be scaled or cropped in the image viewer window.
 Possible values for this attribute are
     -  `contain`:  The replaced content is scaled to maintain its aspect ratio while fitting within the element's content box
     -  `cover`:  (default) The replaced content is sized to maintain its aspect ratio while filling the element's entire content box.
 The object will be clipped to fit
     - `fill`:  The replaced content is sized to fill the element's content box.
 If necessary, the object will be stretched or squished to fit